dahm641/cicd/CICD/readme.md

 1. Create an EC2 instance in AWS with Ubuntu 18.04
 2. Configure the security groups to allow port 22, 3000, 80 and 8080 to allow for jenkins to SSH into the instance
+#### Job 4
-3. Create a job that SSH into the instance and copies the new code to this production server
+3. Create a job that SSH into the instance and copies the new code to this production server.
+Use pem file that is uploaded to jenkins.
 4. Check the job has completed by manually SSH into the server and see if the files are there

-### Step 3
+### Step 3 (Delivery)

 1. Install the required depeendencies
 2. Navigate to the app folder and start the app

+### Step 3 (Deployment)

+#### Job 5

+1. Run a job to autmatically start the app in the background after all other checks have been passed